‘When you want to win, you have to do it by yourself.’ Elis Ligtlee – Olympic athletes interviewed Episode 18

 Christian: In this interview it’s my very pleasure to introduce Elis Ligtlee, Elis is track cyclist, and I have been lucky to support Elis as a Strength & Conditioning Coach for 7 years, and have seen her grow from a young aspiring athlete to a professional athlete.

 Elis is Olympic champion in Keirin in Rio 2016.
-Her further achievements include three-time European champion in the Sprint in Keirin 2013 and 2015, a bronze medalist at the World Champs 2016 and 2018, former BMX rider and Elis has agreed to do the interview in English so as not to expose my Dutch.
+Her further achievements include a three-time European champion in the Sprint in Keirin 2013 and 2015, a bronze medalist at the World Champs 2016 and 2018, former BMX Supercross rider, and Elis has agreed to do the interview in English so as not to expose my Dutch.
 So thanks for that, Elis.
 Thanks for being here Elis.

 Elis: Thanks for the invitation